-Study sites are available in Sydney, Melbourne, Hobart, Adelaide and Brisbane
+Study sites are available in Sydney, Melbourne, Geelong, Hobart, Adelaide, Brisbane, Sunshine Coast, Tamworth*

 When you see your doctor, they usually ask how you have been.
 Sometimes it may be hard to remember or describe your symptoms and this is where a monitoring device may help you.